Paying your rent in public housing

 Centrelink will then pay your rent direct from your pension.

-Find out more on the Australian Government's Department of Human Services website.
+Find out more on the Australian Government's Services Australia website.

 Income management deductions